Configuring your DX HOA Flagpole Antenna System | Ham Radio Antenna

-How to Correctly Configure the Greyline DX Flagpole Antenna and HF Vertical Dipole Antenna Feed-System: Balun, ATU Remote Tuner, Radio Antenna
+How to Correctly Configure the Greyline Flagpole and Vertical Dipole Antenna Feed System

 It is a common belief that one must “ground everything.”
-This is NOT true for the DX Flagpole Antenna.
+This is NOT true for the Greyline DX Flagpole Antenna System.
 The antenna must “float” electrically above ground.
 The reason is basic.
-Like a common wire dipole, the flagpole antenna is a balanced antenna.
+Like a common wire dipole (like a wire dipole in the tree) the flagpole antenna is a balanced antenna.

 Most verticals work against ground radials and are fed unbalanced at the base.
 The flagpole must not be fed unbalanced.
 It is an electrical-half-wavelength vertical dipole.
 Both ends are insulated from the ground and the off-center (OCF) feed point must be provided with a balanced feed.